Dasharatha: Killing of Shravana Kumara and death

 After Rama's departure to the forest, Dasharatha lay in his bed with a wailing Kaushalya.
 He suddenly remembered an incident which had occurred in his past.
-He narrated to Kausalya about how, by accident, he had killed a young man named Shravana, mistaking him to be a deer.
+He narrated to Kausalya and Sumitra about how, by accident, he had killed a young man named Shravana, mistaking him to be a deer.

 Dasharatha, who was then the crown prince, had gone hunting on the banks of River Sarayu.
 He was an expert in hunting by determining the direction of sound and heard the gurgle of an animal drinking water.
 Mistaking it to be deer, Dasharatha shot an arrow.
 He became mortified when he heard a human cry as the arrow found its target.
 Dasharatha hurried there to find a boy lying sprawled on the banks of the river with an arrow lodged in his chest.
 Dasharatha was aghast and profusely apologised to the young Shravana trying to revive and help him.
 The boy forgave Dasharatha for his unintentional, unrighteous act, and demanded that Dasharatha pull the arrow out of his chest.
 He also told him to take the pitcher of water to his blind parents, who must be waiting for him since they were thirsty because of all the travel.
 The boy died from his injury.

 Dasharatha approached the blind couple and told them about their son's unfortunate death.
 The parents, grief-stricken, cursed Prince Dasharatha: "Just as we are suffering and dying due to the separation from our beloved son, you too shall have the same fate."

 Dasharatha concluded the chapter by saying that his end was near and the curse of Shravana's parents had taken effect.